fm-anderson/fm-anderson/README.md

 - I develop websites and mobile applications
 - I am an assistant tutor at TripleTen Bootcamp
 - I create Full-Stack React Applications
-- I can identify and fix codes on your website
+- I can identify and fix bugs on your website
 - I can update/manage your website or mobile app
+- I can add Firebase to your front-end application
+- I can add password-less authentication to your apps
 - I can help you automate boring admin tasks
 - Let's connect!
 Here's my [LinkedIn](https://www.linkedin.com/in/fm-anderson/) profile.
 ##